Joz16gg162/dataset_publication/README.md

   "fecha": "2024-01-08",
   "diario_numero": "7",
   "seccion_codigo": "2A",
   "seccion_nombre": "II.
-Autoridades y personal. - A. Nombramientos, situaciones e incidencias", "departamento_nombre": "UNIVERSIDADES", "epigrafe_nombre": "Nombramientos",
+Authorities and Personnel - A. Appointments", "departamento_nombre": "UNIVERSITIES", "epigrafe_nombre": "Appointments",
-  "titulo": "Resolución de 21 de diciembre de 2023, de la Universidad de Murcia...", "tematica": "Educación/Universidad",
+  "titulo": "Resolution of December 21, 2023, of the University of Murcia...", "tematica": "Education/University",
-  "texto_limpio": "En virtud de lo establecido...
-Murcia, 1 de enero de 2024. — El Rector, José Luján Alcaraz.", "mes": "2024-01",
+  "texto_limpio": "Pursuant to the provisions...
+Murcia, January 1, 2024. — The Rector, José Luján Alcaraz.", "mes": "2024-01",
   "trimestre": "Q1"
 }